YongHHuang/employee_attrition_rate/README.md

 There are three parts in the project:
 1. Data Cleaning
 2. Exploratory Data Analysis
-3. Building Machine Learning Model and Find Feature Importances
+3. Building Machine Learning Model and Find Feature Importance